The Right Thing To Do

-A young German soldier (pictured center left, without helmet) refused to participate in the execution of 16 Yugoslav civilians.
+There are issues of proof with this story, but many accept it as true.
+A young German soldier (pictured center left, without a helmet) refused to participate in the execution of 16 Yugoslav civilians in 1941.
 He dropped his rifle and positioned himself within the group.
-He was executed along with the civilians for disobeying his NCO.
+He was executed along with the civilians for disobeying his NCO and buried with them.
 The man chose death instead of killing helpless civilians.
 You can't do any more than give your life.
-His name was Josef Schulz.
+His name apparently (this is disputed) was Josef Schulz.

 Like so many other heroes, Wegner was no Saint.
 He just tried to do the right thing at his own personal cost.
 Ultimately, Wegner was declared Righteous Among the Nations by Israel.
 That's good enough for me.

 The Gestapo arrested Elser as he tried to escape across the Swiss border at Konstanz.
 He confessed that "getting rid of Hitler just became an obsession of mine."
 The Gestapo held Elser in concentration camps for over five years before executing him on 9 April 1945.